On this page

-1. Pre-mixed options
+1. Pre-mixed option

-Pre-mixed investment options for super pensions are usually categorised by the amount of ‘growth’ assets (broadly shares and property) they contain:
+Pre-mixed investment options for super pensions are usually categorised by the amount of growth assets (broadly shares and property) they contain:

 |Option type||Level of growth assets %||What they invest in|

-|High growth||81–100||Majority growth assets, with small amounts of cash and fixed interest|
+|High growth||81–100||Mainly growth assets with small amounts of cash and fixed interest|

-|Growth||61–80||High allocation to growth style assets, emphasis on long-term growth|
+|Growth||61–80||High allocation to growth-style assets with an emphasis on long-term growth|

 |Balanced growth||41–60||Higher allocations to fixed interest and cash than shares and property|

-|Conservative growth||21–40||Mainly fixed interest and cash, with lower allocation to growth assets|
+|Conservative growth||21–40||Mainly fixed interest and cash with lower allocation to growth assets|

 Source: Chant West and author’s description of investment options.

-This means you can create your own tailored investment portfolio to match your personal circumstances, or to complement any investments you have outside super.
+This means you can create your own tailored investment portfolio to match your goals or complement investments you hold outside the super system.

 |Investment option||What they invest in|

-|Australian Shares||Companies listed on the Australian Securities Exchange|
+|Australian shares||Companies listed on the Australian Securities Exchange|

-|International Shares||Companies listed on global share markets|
+|International shares||Companies listed on global share markets|

-|Global Property||Australian and overseas property|
+|Global property||Australian and overseas property|

-|Global Fixed interest||Australian and international bonds and loans|
+|Global fixed interest||Australian and international bonds and loans|